AI and machine learning: It may not be as difficult as you think

 What it is and what it isn’t

-AI and ML are concepts that automate manual processes within an organization, taking tasks that commonly require human intervention and instead getting support from machines.
+Artificial intelligence and machine learning are concepts that automate manual processes within an organization, taking tasks that commonly require human intervention and instead getting support from machines.
 The two solutions are closely related, with AI replicating human decision-making in a variety of real-world environments and ML leveraging data to identify trends and patterns and make predictions.

 Many companies have misconceptions about AI and ML.
 From an AI perspective, companies utilized decision trees in the past with very specific programmed outcomes—"if this, then that.”
 This concept is not AI.
 While people may think the computer is making decisions, it’s actually doing exactly what it was programmed to do.
 It may look complex, but the computer is just following the rule that the programmer provided for it.